 CARE Sad Day For England (1983)

 When Liverpool band THE WILD SWANS split, two thirds formed the basis of THE LOTUS EATERS while its singer Paul Simpson teamed up with ECHO & THE BUNNYMEN producer Kingbird aka Ian Broudie.
 Combining acoustic guitars and stark drum machine with strong synthesizer melodies and melancholic vocals, ‘Sad Day for England’ was a mournful recollection of young manhood that adorned the 12 inch of their debut single ‘My Boyish Days’.
-Internal strife within the duo meant they split before their debut album was completed.
-Simpson reformed THE WILD SWANS while Broudie eventually became THE LIGHTNING SEEDS.
+The duo split before their debut album was completed.
+Broudie eventually formed THE LIGHTNING SEEDS.

 Originally the 12 inch B-side of ‘My Boyish Days’.
 Now available on the CD ‘Diamonds & Emeralds’ via Camden Records/BMG Records